unexpectedpanda/retool/readme.md

 so doesn't remove them:

-* **Collections** &mdash; Collections are different from compilations, in that they tend to include the latest versions of a series of games.
+* **Collections** &mdash; Collections are different from compilations, in that collections tend to include the latest versions of a series of games.
 For example, _Assassin's Creed - Ezio Trilogy_ includes _Assassin's Creed II_, _Assassin's Creed - Brotherhood_, _Assassin's Creed - Revelations_, and some DLC.
-As a rule of thumb, at least three games should be in a collection.
 If a collection only contains the original release of its games, not the expanded editions (for example, _Assassin's Creed - Heritage Collection_ doesn't include the _Assassin's Creed II - Game of the Year_ DLC), then it is demoted to a compilation.